Claudia-Palierne/DataMining-MagicSeaWeed/README.md

 `pip install webdriver-manager`

 ## How to Run
-Install the required packages using pip install -r requirements.txt.
+* Install the required packages using pip install -r requirements.txt.
-Run the main Python script using python main.py.
+* Run the main Python script using python main.py.
-The script will collect data from Magicseeweed.com and print the results in the **standard output/logfile**
+* The script will collect data from Magicseeweed.com and print the results in the standard ouput

 ## Project Structure
-main.py: The main script that initiates the web scraping process. bs4_scrapping.py: Contains the functions for web scraping using requests and BeautifulSoup. selenium_scrapping.py: Contains the functions for web scraping using Selenium.
+* main.py: The main script that initiates the web scraping process.
+* one_beach_scrapping.py: Contains the functions for retrieving the data of interest (detailed below) given a certain beach url.
+* selenium_scrapping.py: Contains the functions for getting all beaches urls using Selenium.

 ## Contributors
 Claudia Palierne